Ahmad2004-art/age-gender-detection-deep-learning-imagetest/README.md

-Age & Gender Detection from Images
+🎯 Age & Gender Detection from Images
-   Overview
+📌 Overview

-This project is a Deep Learning–based system that predicts age and gender from face images.
+This project is a Deep Learning-based computer vision system that predicts age and gender from facial images.
-It uses a Convolutional Neural Network (CNN) trained with TensorFlow / Keras to perform inference on static images.

-The project focuses on image-based testing, making it simple and efficient for offline evaluation.

-   Features
+The model is built using a Convolutional Neural Network (CNN) implemented with TensorFlow/Keras and is designed for static image inference.
+The system performs face detection, image preprocessing, and prediction in a structured pipeline.

+The goal of this project is to explore multi-task learning by combining:

-Gender classification (Male / Female)
+Gender classification (Binary Classification)

 Age prediction (Regression)

+🧠 Problem Statement

+Automatic age and gender prediction has applications in:

+Smart surveillance systems

+Demographic analytics

+Retail and marketing insights

+Human-computer interaction

+This project builds a CNN model capable of learning facial features and predicting both tasks simultaneously.

+🏗 Approach

+The system follows these steps:

-Face detection on images
+Face detection using OpenCV

-CNN-based Deep Learning model

-Image preprocessing and prediction
+Image preprocessing (resize, normalization)

+CNN-based feature extraction

+Multi-output prediction:

+Gender (classification)

+Age (regression)

+🧬 Model Architecture

+Convolutional Neural Network (CNN)

+Multiple Conv + Pooling layers

+Fully connected layers

+Two output heads:

+Gender classification (Softmax / Sigmoid)

+Age regression (Linear output)

+This multi-task setup allows the network to share facial feature representations while optimizing two objectives.

-   Technologies Used
+⚙ Technologies Used

 Python